PraveenM77/webscrap-project-with-Django/README.md

 Description: Scrape data from Flipkart, push it to PostgreSQL, and then to Elasticsearch.
 Using Elasticsearch, products can be searched through the search option displayed in the UI.

-There are three folders in the main directory: SkinproductA, templates, and webscrap_project.

 The main folder contains three subfolders: SkinproductA, templates, and webscrap_project.

 **1. SkinproductA folder**